What Is Meditation

 And in that question I found the treasure of all of me, that I had sucked down deep inside me into physical pain.
 Meditation, the space in my life, as I slowly rocked and rolled the waves that shook my very being, and that would eventually bring me safely back to shore.

 Today I call it meditation.
 Maybe I should call it self hypnosis.
-But for some reason meditation feels more like it.
+But meditation feels more true.

 So why do I call it meditation? and what is it?